Genivia/ugrep/README.md

   pattern `a*` matches every line in the input, and actually matches `xyz` three times (the empty transitions before and between the `x`, `y`, and `z`).
   Allowing empty matches requires **ugrep** option `-Y`.
-- New option `-U` to specify non-Unicode pattern matches, e.g. to search for binary patterns.
-- Option `-k`, `--column-number` to display the column number, taking tab spacing into account by expanding tabs, as specified by option `--tabs`.
 - Option `-g`, `--no-group` to not group matches per line.
 This option displays a matched input line again for each additional pattern match.
 This option is particularly useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.
-- Options `-O`, `-M`, and `-t` to specify file extensions, file signature magic byte patterns, and predefined file types, respectively.
-This allows searching for certain types of files in directory trees with recursive search options `-R` and `-r`.
-- Improved option `-f` uses `GREP_PATH` environment variable or the predefined patterns installed in `/usr/local/share/ugrep/patterns`.
-If `-f` is specified and also one or more `-e` patterns are specified, then options `-F`, `-x`, and `-w` do not apply to `-f` patterns.
-This is to avoid confusion when `-f` is used with predefined patterns that may no longer work properly with these options.
-- Patterns with backreferences and lookbehinds require option `-P` (Perl regular expressions), which uses the Boost.Regex library for fast Perl regex matching with a PCRE-like syntax.
-- When option `-b` is used with option `-o` or with option `-g`, **ugrep** displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line reported by GNU/BSD grep.
-Reporting exact byte offsets is now possible with **grep**.
 - **ugrep** option `-D, --devices=ACTION` is `skip` by default, instead of `read`.
 This prevents unexpectedly hanging on named pipes in directories that are recursively searched, as may happen with GNU/BSD grep that `read`